• Skip to primary navigation

 spool off;

-if you want the additional information also, you can execute the below statement
+if you want additional information, you can execute the below statement

 SELECT *